 11x vs AiSDR vs Artisan: Fully Autonomous AI SDR Replacement Comparison 2026

-Artisan wins for high-volume outbound at scale, AiSDR for quality-focused personalization, and 11x for multichannel sequences.
-Pricing, churn data, and LinkedIn ToS risks compared.
+Artisan is the stronger fit for high-volume outbound at scale, AiSDR for quality-focused personalization, and 11x for multichannel sequences.

-Artisan wins for mid-market and enterprise teams running high-volume outbound campaigns, leveraging Ava's autonomous prospecting across a 300M+ database at $250-$600/month (Intern to Employee tier).
-AiSDR wins for consultants and boutique agencies prioritizing deeply personalized messaging and narrow TAM preservation at $900/month ($720/month annual).
-11x wins for teams needing custom multichannel sequences across email and LinkedIn, though pricing reportedly starts around $2,000/month (estimated — 11x is quote-based) (estimated, quote-based) (Intern tier) with quote-based complexity and notably high churn.
+Artisan is the stronger fit for mid-market and enterprise teams running high-volume outbound campaigns, leveraging Ava's autonomous prospecting across a 300M+ database (per vendor claims) at $250–$600/month (Intern to Employee tier).
+AiSDR is the stronger fit for consultants and boutique agencies prioritizing deeply personalized messaging and narrow TAM preservation at only $900/month (billed quarterly only, $2,700 upfront minimum).
+11x is the stronger fit for teams needing custom multichannel sequences across email and LinkedIn, though pricing reportedly starts around $2,000/month (estimated, quote-based), with retention challenges reported across the industry.

 The autonomous AI SDR market matured rapidly in early 2026.
-Artisan secured $25M+ in funding and crossed $5M ARR, positioning Ava as a full headcount replacement.
-Meanwhile, industry-wide churn data surfaced significant retention challenges—industry reports suggest high early churn rates in AI SDR tools across AI SDR tools, with only 2% surviving past the first year.
+Artisan secured $25M+ in funding and crossed $5M ARR (per vendor claims), positioning Ava as a full headcount replacement.
+Meanwhile, industry observers noted retention challenges across AI SDR platforms—industry reports suggest high early churn rates in AI SDR tools, with retention challenges across the category.
 LinkedIn's early 2026 automation restrictions forced platform compliance reassessments.
 For consultants and agencies evaluating these tools in Q2 2026, the choice hinges on volume strategy, personalization depth, and tolerance for custom pricing versus transparent monthly contracts.

 Which tool offers the most transparent pricing?

-AiSDR provides the only publicly listed pricing at $900/month per rep billed monthly, or $720/month on an annual contract.
-Both 11x and Artisan require contacting sales for custom quotes, with 11x typically starting around $250/month (Intern tier) and Artisan ranging $250-$600/month (Intern to Employee tier) depending on volume and team size.
+AiSDR provides the only publicly listed pricing at $900/month, billed quarterly only ($2,700 upfront), with no monthly option.
+Both 11x and Artisan require contacting sales for custom quotes, with 11x typically starting around $2,000/month (estimated, quote-based) and Artisan ranging $250–$600/month (Intern to Employee tier) depending on volume and team size.

-AiSDR's pricing structure is straightforward: $900/month per sales rep when billed monthly, dropping to $720/month if you commit annually.
-This is billed quarterly with no monthly billing option, meaning your first invoice covers three months upfront.
-For a single rep, that's $2,700 quarterly or $2,160 if you prepay annually.
+AiSDR's pricing structure is straightforward: $900/month, billed quarterly only ($2,700 upfront), with no monthly billing option, meaning your first invoice covers three months upfront.
+For a single rep, the upfront quarterly invoice is $2,700.

 11x requires a sales conversation for pricing.
-Based on available data, Alice AI SDR typically reportedly starts around $2,000/month (estimated — 11x is quote-based) (estimated, quote-based) (Intern tier), with costs scaling based on leads, emails, and seat count.
+Based on available data, Alice AI SDR typically reportedly starts around $2,000/month (estimated, quote-based), with costs scaling based on leads, emails, and seat count.
 User feedback notes that pricing "can feel generic and expensive at times," and the quote-based model adds friction for teams wanting to budget immediately.

 Artisan also operates on quote-based pricing, with Ava AI SDR typically falling in the $250–$600/month (Intern to Employee tier) range.
 The wide range reflects customization based on outbound volume, database access, and enterprise features.
 For teams running 50,000+ monthly emails across multiple campaigns, expect pricing toward the upper end.